nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Adding an internship: `add`

-Let's start off with knowing how you can add an internship entry with all the relevant fields.
-Take a look at the format below!
+Let's start off with knowing how you can add an internship entry with all the relevant fields. <br> Take a look at the format below!

 **Format:** `add /com COMPANY_NAME /desc DESCRIPTION /status STATUS /poc CONTACT_NAME /email CONTACT_EMAIL /phone CONTACT_NUMBER /loc LOCATION_ENUM /role ROLE ​` <br>
-This is the structure of an `add` command, specifying what you need to add an internship entry.

 * The fields `COMPANY_NAME`, `DESCRIPTION`, `CONTACT_NAME` and `ROLE` allow the use of any text, number and/or spaces
 * The field `STATUS` accepts only the following inputs: `to_apply`, `ongoing`, `rejected`, `accepted`